-Roofing systems are integral to the structure and protection of any commercial building and by extension your business.
+Roofing systems are integral to the structure and protection of any commercial building.
 As such, they are built for long-term durability and feature high performance materials and components in their construction.
-Nevertheless, no roofing system lasts forever, particularly in climates that receive a diversity of inclement weather (like roofs in Manitoba).
+Nevertheless, no roofing system lasts forever, particularly in climates that receive a wide range of temperature swings (like roofs in Manitoba).
 So, when your commercial roof is showing signs of wear and tear, how can you tell if it’s time to re-cover or replace your roof?

 There are a number of reasons commercial roofs can fail; problems are sometimes associated with poor design and installation, poor maintenance, or even simply the age of the roof.
 Regardless of the specific problem of your roof, the best remedy should arise from careful consideration of the following:

 - The current status of the building (i.e. is it occupied or are their other maintenance issues?),